 However, your attorney can help you prove causation by showing three things:

 - Timing: The timing of your employer’s negative action matters.
-If you and your attorney can prove that only a short time occured between your action and your employer’s retaliation, then it will be very helpful for proving your case.
+If you and your attorney can prove that only a short time occurred between your action and your employer’s retaliation, then it will be very helpful for proving your case.

 - Your employer’s awareness: It will help prove causation if you can show that your employer, or the person who retaliated, was aware or had knowledge of your complaint, report, or protected activity before they took a negative action.